kvas-it/pytest-console-scripts/README.md

     result = script_runner.run('foobar', print_result=False)

-When printing of script run results is disabled, script output won't be visisble even when the test fails.
+When printing of script run results is disabled, script output won't be visible even when the test fails.
 Unfortunately there's no automatic way to print it only if the test fails because by the time a script run completes we don't know whether the test will fail or not.
 It's possible to do it manually from the test by using: